wangenau/eminus/README.md

 It is built upon the [DFT++](https://arxiv.org/abs/cond-mat/9909130) pragmas, that aim to let programming languages and theory coincide.
 The goal is to create a simple code that is easy to read and easy to extend while using minimal dependencies.

+## Documentation

+To learn more about the implementation, take a look inside the [documentation](https://wangenau.gitlab.io/plainedft/).

 ## Installation

 The package and all necessary dependencies can be installed using pip